Blood Sugar Test featured image showing glucometer, finger prick blood drop, and normal fasting range values.

 Important Word Explanations

-HbA1c: Test showing your average blood sugar for 2–3 months.
+• HbA1c: A test that reflects average blood sugar over the past 2–3 months.

 ~END~